 Insect Population Densities:

-Sampling was done at four weeks after planting (24 days) and subsequently at 2 weekly intervals till fruit maturing between 7:00am- 9:00 am when insects were relatively inactive.
+Sampling was conducted at four weeks after planting (24 days), and subsequently at two-week intervals till fruit maturity.
+Observations were made between 7:00 am and9:00 am when insects activity was relatively low.

-The population densities of Epilachna beetles were obtained by visual counting of the insects on 6 randomly selected plants per plot in the middle rows of the plot.
+The population densities of Epilachna beetles were determined by visually counting the insects on six randomly selected plants per plot, chosen from the middle rows.

-Agronomic data: Data on the number of leaves and vine length were obtained at 6 weeks after planting (7WAP) from six randomly selected plants from the middle of each plot.
+Agronomic Data: Data on the number of leaves and vine length were recorded at 6 weeks after planting (6 WAP) from six randomly selected plants located in the middle of each plot.

-Fruit yield: Undamaged fruits harvested from each of the six plants at the middle of each plot were weighed and recorded as yield per plot and the data was later expressed in tonnes per hectare.
+Fruit Yield: Undamaged fruits harvested from each of the six plants in the middle of each plot were weighed and recorded as yield per plot and the data was later expressed in tonnes per hectare.

 Harvesting commenced at 50 days when the cucumber fruits have changed from their dull to glossy green colour.
 Harvesting was done with a pair of scissors in order to avoid fruit tear during harvesting.
 Fruits collected from the plant were grouped into undamaged and damage fruits.
 Damage by fruit flies was characterized by tunnels inside the fruit and exit holes on the fruit.